 Explanation:

-In this example, we demonstrate the use of the private access specifier by limiting direct access to the balance variable that can only be altered and viewed using the setBalance public method.
+In this instance, we showcase the implementation of the private access modifier, which restricts direct manipulation of the balance variable, ensuring it can only be modified and accessed through the setBalance public method.

 Protected Access Specifier

-In C++, the protected access specifier is mainly utilized to specify that a class member can be accessed within the class itself and by its derived classes.
-It means that any function or object outside the class cannot access the protected members of the class.
-The protected members of a class are typically used to represent the implementation of a class that must be accessible to its derived classes.
+In C++, the protected access specifier is primarily employed to indicate that a class member is accessible within the class and by its derived classes.
+This implies that any function or object external to the class is restricted from accessing the protected members.
+These protected members usually embody the class's implementation details that need to be available to its derived classes.

 Syntax